 Bitter Woman Syndrome might not be a term in the DMS-V, but there are so many women that suffer from this, it might as well be.
 It’s when a woman has been bitter for so long that it becomes an ingrained part of her personality.
-This bitterness can start in a woman’s 30s or 40s, but there are things you can do to overcome this type of bitterness and reclaim your vitality, energy, and life!
+This bitterness and resentment can start in a woman’s 30s or 40s, but there are things you can do to overcome this type of bitterness and reclaim your vitality, energy, and life!

 What is Bitter Woman Syndrome?

 “There is a time in our lives, usually in mid-life, when a woman has to make a decision – possibly the most important psychic decision of her future life – and that is, whether to be bitter or not.
 Women often come to this in their late thirties or early forties.
 They are at the point where they are full up to their ears with everything and they’ve “had it” and “the last straw has broken the camel’s back” and they’re “pissed off and pooped out.”
 Their dreams of their twenties may be lying in a crumple.
 There may be broken hearts, broken marriages, broken promises.”

 My paternal grandmother, god rest her soul, was a great woman, but fully embodied bitter woman syndrome.
 I love her for a great many things she gave me, including my love of music, and my appreciation for fine things.
 But she struggled to view anything in her life with kindness or appreciation.